Welcome to Philadelphia, the City of Brotherly Love!

 - African American Museum in Philadelphia, where visitors can explore the history and stories of African-American people and those of the African Diaspora.

-- The National Constitution Center, an interactive museum dedicated to the document on which our nation was founded, and the impact different interpretations of the document have had on the nation and world since it was adopted in 1789.
+- The National Constitution Center, an interactive museum dedicated to the document on which our nation was founded.

 - Carpenter’s Hall, the meeting place of the First Continental Congress in 1774.
 The seeds of the American Revolution were planted here when delegates from 12 of the 13 colonies agreed to boycott British imports.